top of page

 Crates: We have a number of green plastic crates which are for bottle handling in the hall.
 Please do not take home with you.

-As well as set up, wash up and put away, many people will be required to ferry bottles to and from the cellar.
-Others are needed to operate the bottle washer to prepare for reuse of returned bottles.
+As well as set up, wash up and put away, many people will be required to ferry bottles, buckets of juice and apples around the operations.
 And of course making cups of tea!

 Get in touch: